731MY/google-translator/readme.md

             ]
         ],
         "pronunciation":[
-            "he?l?,h??l?"
+            "heˈlō,həˈlō"
         ],
         "definitions":[
             {
                 "type":"noun",
                 "definitions":[
                     {
-                        "definition":"an utterance of �hello�; a greeting.",
+                        "definition":"an utterance of “hello”; a greeting.",
                         "example":"she was getting polite nods and hellos from people" }
                 ]